CodeYellowBV/backbone-relation/readme.md

-# backbone-relations
+# backbone-relation

 Backbone does not support relations by default.
 This is a simple package that adds relations to Backbone.
-If you want more features, check out http://backbonerelational.org/.

 The idea is simple: you can define relations like you define defaults.
 A relation can be either a Model or a Collection and can attributes can be set recursively through the parent.

+Why use this over [backbone-relational](http://backbonerelational.org/)?
+We found backbone-relational too complex.
+Itʼs basically an ORM in the frontend.
+We didnʼt need that, hence this package.

 # Defining relations